Waterfall Walks Yorkshire Dales North

 📏 Circular walk, less than 2 miles

-Cauldron Falls is a stunning waterfall found at the top of another set of wonderful waterfalls in a beautifully wooded clearing in Wensleydale.
+Cauldron Falls is the PERFECT name for this stunning waterfall in West Burton, because it perfectly describes it’s ferocity after heavy rain.
+The best news?
+You’ll find it at the top of another set of wonderful waterfalls in this beautifully wooded clearing in Wensleydale.

 📍 Keld, Upper Swaledale, North Yorkshire Dales